sjspielman/tasty/workshop/posting-errors-guidelines.md

 #### Step 3b) In the thread of your headline, post the description you crafted in [Step 2](#step-2-draft-out-your-question-youll-post).

-Navigate to the Slack thread of your "headline" and click the speech bubble in the corner of your post.
+Navigate to the Slack thread of your "headline" post.

 If you wrote out your error description in a text editor, it may have looked like this, where backticks we can turn into code chunks after we copy-paste it in Slack: